13 Apr 2014 #python

 Book published: Introduction to Systems Analysis

-The book Introduction to Systems Analysis: Mathematically Modeling Natural Systems by Dieter Imboden and myself is now available.
-This is a textbook for non-maths students interested in applying (simple) mathematical models to environmental problems.
 I created a simple website for the book, originally with the idea to have many interactive examples of the models discussed in the book.
 Due to time constraints, only three examples are online: the Lotka-Volterra predator-prey model, a “two-box model”, and a demonstration of substance dispersion in a lake.
-Read more...
+The examples are cobbled together from various Javascript libraries, most importantly JSXGraph and Tangle.